SigmaHQ/sigma/README.md

 The specifications can be found in the [Wiki](https://github.com/Neo23x0/sigma/wiki/Specification).

-The current specification can be seen as a proposal.
+The current specification is a proposal.
 Feedback is requested.

 # Examples